Patricia Emmanuel, MD, Chairman

 Sharon Dabrow, MD, Program Director

 Dr. Dabrow has served on the faculty of the University of South Florida since 1995.
 She completed her pediatric residency and an additional year as chief resident at St. Christopher’s Hospital for Children in Philadelphia.
 She completed a primary care fellowship at Michigan State University.
-She was an Assistant Professor at the University of Florida before coming to the USF General Pediatric Division She has served as the Director of the Continuity Clinic and the Community Pediatric Program and has been very involved with student and resident education having served as the Associate Director of the Residency Program since 2001.
-In 2002, she became the Residency Director.
+She was an Assistant Professor at the University of Florida before coming to the USF General Pediatric Division She has served as the Director of the Continuity Clinic and the Community Pediatric Program and has been very involved with student and resident education having served as the Associate Director of the Residency Program from 2001-2012 followed by serving as the Residency Director.
 She is the co-director of the Resident Advocacy rotation and director of the Reach Out and Read Program.
 She has been instrumental in developing innovative curricula for the program.
 Dr. Dabrow is on the Executive Board of the Florida Chapter of the AAP serving as the faculty advisor to the resident section and a member of the AAP Residency Scholarship committee.
 She is an active member in the Academic Pediatric Association and a member of many community organizations including the School Health Advisory Board.
 Dr. Dabrow has a keen interest in pediatric literacy, adolescent health and medical education.

 Diane Straub, MD, MPH, Associate Program Director